To our catalog of available CDs

 Index of Sullivan County Wills before the 1909 Courthouse Fire, by Gertrude A. Barber.
 See our Sullivan County page for more information.

-Old Neversink This CD-ROM is one of our all-time best-selling titles.
+Old Neversink This CD-ROM iwas our all-time best-selling title.
 It includes information about Neversink, NY available nowhere else.
-See the Old Neversink page for more information.
+Its contents are available as a series of downloads on the Old Neversink page .

 Index of Intestate Estates of Sullivan County, NY, 1811 – 1909, Letters A - K, by Gertrude A. Barber.
 One document that survived the Monticello fire of August 10, 1909 that destroyed many or most records was an index of intestate estates (persons who had died and left no will) – but for surnames beginning with A through K only.
 See our Sullivan County page for more information.

 The Sullivan County chapter from French's Gazetteer of the State of New York (1860).
 French's is the authoritative gazetteer of New York State on the eve of the Civil War.
 It's a great place to start studying the history -- and genealogy -- of Sullivan County!
-FREE -- See our Sullivan County page for more information.
+Also, because this download is FREE it's a good way to see what a typical county chapter in French's looks like.
+See our Sullivan County page for more information.

 Child's Gazetteer and Business Directory of Sullivan County for 1872-73.
-As well as a complete index on this CD-ROM.
-See more information about the Sullivan County Gazetteer.
+As well as a complete index!
+Sullivan County Gazetteer.

 "Frances J. Knapp's 103 Years: A Brief History of the Development of Sullivan County" (1837-1939).
 See our Sullivan County page for more information

 Grahamsville Fair: Souvenir Booklet (1912).
+Believe it or not, the Grahamsville Fair continues today!
 More information is on our Neversink page.

 The Historic Chapin Estate (1929).
 More information is on our Sullivan County page.